Lehigh welcomes exchange students through a variety of agreements with partner colleges, universities and programs around the world.

 Exchange (GEL-I) students have the option to live on-campus or off-campus.

-The housing office will send students information and instructions on how to apply for guaranteed fully furnished on campus accommodations in Upperclassmen Housing or upper-Class Themed Housing Communities.
+Undergraduate students are guaranteed fully furnished accommodations on campus..
+Upperclassmen Housing or upper-Class Themed Housing Communities.

 Section 8